Even after all this time.

 There’s no getting around the fact that networking is very complex.
 But complex tasks are what we look to computers and technology to simplify for us.

 Almost everything impacts networking.
-Operating system versions, or even variations between flavors (like Windows Home and Pro) can make a difference.
-Setting consistent Workgroup names or log-in credentials can make things easier or harder.
-Occasionally there are obscure Windows settings you may or may not have direct access to alter.
+Operating system versions, or even variations between flavors (like Windows Home and Pro), can make a difference.
+Setting consistent workgroup names or log-in credentials can make things easier … or harder.
+Occasionally, there are obscure Windows settings you may or may not have direct access to change.

 Heaven forbid you want cross-platform

-Problems are, of course, multiplied dramatically should you want to devices using different platforms to interact.
+Problems are, of course, multiplied dramatically should you want to connect devices using different platforms.
 A Mac and a PC?
 Perhaps.
 Macs, PCs, and Linux machines?
-There are still connections I’ve yet to figure out how to make consistently across all my machines.
+There are still connections I’ve yet to figure out how to make work consistently across all my machines.

 With the advent of additional networked devices, including gaming consoles as well as mobile devices and tablets, life continues to get more complex.

 I have many more networked machines that are not shown in the Windows “Network” display.
 Where are they?
 No idea.
 And yet, I can connect … to some of them … even though they’re not shown.

 Homegroup was a start